 The training needs of Procurement staff will continue to be monitored in order to identify opportunity for further skills development, in particular keeping abreast of guidance or training which may be available through the Higher Education Procurement Academy (HEPA) or at a consortia level.

-We will continue to raise awareness of Modern Slavery and Human Trafficking and the obligations set out under the Act through different media for example our website, staff forums and assurance documentation.
+We will continue to raise awareness of Modern Slavery and Human Trafficking and the obligations set out under the Act through different media: for example, our website, staff forums and assurance documentation.

-Andrew Smith – Director of Financial Strategy and Reporting
+Andrew Smith – Deputy Finance Director